typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 Wonky.validate("monad", "radar")
 ```

 Awesome!
-However, there is one caveat - we cannot in good conscience use
+However, there is one caveat – we cannot in good conscience use
-`scalaz.Validation` in a for-comprehension.
+`scalaz.Validation` in a for comprehension.
 Why?
 Because there is no valid
-monad for it.
-Validation's accumulative nature works via it's applicative
+monad for it. `Validation`'s accumulative nature works via its `Applicative`
 instance, but due to how the instance works, there is no consistent monad
-(every monad is an applicative, where monadic bind is consistent with
+(every monad is an applicative functor, where monadic bind is consistent with
 applicative apply).
 However, you can use the `Validation#disjunction` function to
 convert it to a `scalaz.\/`, which can then be used in a for comprehension.

-One more thing to note - in the above code snippet I used
+One more thing to note: in the above code snippet I used
-`ValidationNel`, which is actually just a type alias.
+`ValidationNel`, which is just a type alias.
-`ValidationNel[E, A]` is simply an alias for
+`ValidationNel[E, A]` stands for for
-`Validation[NonEmptyList[E], A]` - the actual `Validation` will take
+`Validation[NonEmptyList[E], A]` – the actual `Validation` will take
-anything on the left side that is a `Semigroup` - `ValidationNel` is
+anything on the left side that is a `Semigroup` –, and `ValidationNel` is
 provided as a convenience as often times you may want a non-empty
 list of errors describing the various errors that happened in a function.
 However, you can do several interesting things with other semigroups.